-More specifically, how can a wife figure out a healthy balance – accurately judge when she’s under-reacting or overreacting to disrespect?
+More specifically, how can a wife find a healthy balance – accurately judge when she’s under-reacting or overreacting?

-It goes without saying that husband and wife should respect one another.
-Mutual respect is a foundational element in any healthy marriage.
+It goes without saying that husband and wife should respect each another.
+Mutual respect is a foundational element in a healthy marriage.

-That said, the early days of marriage come with a training curve; a sometimes-bumpy season of learning what is right, almost right and plain wrong.
+That said, the early days of marriage can come with a training curve; a sometimes-bumpy season of learning what is right, almost right and plain wrong.
 And how to fix it.

-As always, in this post, I am addressing wives in the early years of marriage, all though the same principles apply to older wives.
-And I am not victim-blaming – I hope you’ll see that as we go on.
+In this post, I am addressing wives in the early years of marriage, all though the same principles apply to older wives.
+I’m also addressing mild discourtesy that comes from personality differences, life experiences or just the newness of marriage itself.

 Let’s start by looking at two extremes when you feel “my husband doesn’t respect me.”